pgina/docs/session_limit.md

 The Session Limit plugin will automatically log off users after a specified period of time.

-It works by tracking user logins (by recieving notification events).
-It manages a cache of usernames and login times.
-It manages a worker thread that wakes up periodically and checks for any users who have been logged on to the machine for a period of time greater than the limit.
+It works by tracking user logins (by recieving notification events), and managing a cache of usernames and login times.
+A worker thread wakes up periodically and checks for any users who have been logged on to the machine for a period of time greater than the limit.
 If any are found, it forces a log off for those users without warning.